converspace/recentchanges/README.md

 ## TODO
+* microformats for marking up the RecentChanges.
-* JSON format that is returned by RecentChanges endpoint to represent changes.
+* JSON format for RecentChanges.

 ## References